-Your next opportunity to start credit classes is Fall II 2013 semester.
+Your next opportunity to start credit classes is Summer 2014 semester.
 Classes begin September 2 (we also have a Fall 2 semester with classes starting 9/22 but note that there are a limited number of classes running in Fall 2), and registration opened in March.
-Find open courses by clicking on the Search for Credit Classes on Middlesex County College's main page, select Fall 2013 from the drop down as the Term and then enter "09/23/2013" in the box entitled "Courses Starting on or After".
+Find open courses by clicking on the Search for Credit Classes on Middlesex County College's main page, select Summer 2014 from the drop down as the Term and type "9/22/2014" in to the Courses Starting On or After Date box.
 Here's a direct link to the Search for Credit Classes page.
 Click to see the dates of all Summer sessions.

 Be ready!
 Start your MCC application process and placement testing now!

 Did you receive a letter about Pell Grants?